 We recommend that you obtain real anonymised patient records where possible.
 We will accept patient records taken while observing or shadowing chiropractic care.
-You may create patient records based on real cases only if you have exhausted all other options of obtaining real records; however, please ensure that you make explicit on your application that you have not provided real patient records and also be aware that you may be subject to a longer, more intensive, interview process to ensure that you meet the standards.
+You may create patient records based on real cases only if you have exhausted all other options of obtaining real records; however, please ensure that you make explicit on your application that you have not provided real patient records and also be aware that you will be subject to a longer, more intensive, interview to ensure that you meet the standards.

 The GCC provides information for overseas educational institutions and employers who may hold responsibility for the patient records that you wish to submit.
 This information can be found here.

-5. CV / Resume
+6. CV / Resume

 After we have received your information

-TOC Withdrawal and Refunds
+Withdrawal and Refunds

 You should only apply for the TOC if you are confident that you will be prepared in time and you will be able to attend an interview day.

-If you decide to withdraw your application on or after the closing date, your fee will be non-refundable unless there is an Exceptional Mitigating Circumstance, in which case a full refund will be given.
+If you withdraw your application on or after the closing date, no part of your fee will be refunded unless we agree that you have Exceptional Mitigating Circumstance, in which case a full refund will be given.